ReSQueing Parallel and Private Stochastic Convex Optimization: Private stochastic convex optimization

 In the ``one-pass'' setting where we only query each $\partial f^i$ a single time, we can treat each $\partial f^i$ as a bounded stochastic gradient of the underlying population risk $\Fpop$.
-We note the related problem of \emph{empirical risk minimization}, i.e.\ optimizing $\Ferm$ (in the setting of Problem~\ref{prob:sco_basic}), can also be viewed as a case of Problem~\ref{prob:sco_gen} where we construct $g$ by querying $\partial f^i$ for $i\sim_{\text{unif.}}[n]$.
+We note the related problem of \emph{empirical risk minimization}, i.e., optimizing $\Ferm$ (in the setting of Problem~\ref{prob:sco_basic}), can also be viewed as a case of Problem~\ref{prob:sco_gen} where we construct $g$ by querying $\partial f^i$ for $i\sim_{\text{unif.}}[n]$.
 We design $(\epsdp, \delta)$-DP algorithms for solving Problem~\ref{prob:sco_basic} which obtain small optimization error for $\Ferm$ and $\Fpop$.
 To disambiguate, we will always use $\epsopt$ to denote an optimization error parameter, and $\epsdp$ to denote a privacy parameter.
 Our private SCO algorithm will require querying $\partial f^i$ multiple times for some $i \in [n]$, and hence incur bias for the population risk gradient.
 Throughout the rest of the section, following the notation of Problem~\ref{prob:sco_basic}, we will fix a dataset $\data \in \calS^n$ and define the empirical risk $\Ferm$ and population risk $\Fpop$ accordingly.
 We now move on to our privacy definitions.

 We say that two datasets $\data = \{s_i\}_{i \in [n]} \in \calS^n$ and $\data' = \{s'_i\}_{i \in [n]} \in \calS^n$ are \emph{neighboring} if $|\{i \mid s_i \neq s'_i \}| = 1$.
-We say a mechanism (i.e.\ a randomized algorithm) $\mech$ satisfies $(\epsdp, \delta)$-differential privacy (DP) if, for its output space $\Omega$ and all neighboring $\data$, $\data'$, we have for all $S \subseteq \Omega$,
+We say a mechanism (i.e., a randomized algorithm) $\mech$ satisfies $(\epsdp, \delta)$-differential privacy (DP) if, for its output space $\Omega$ and all neighboring $\data$, $\data'$, we have for all $S \subseteq \Omega$,

-We extensively use the notion of R\'enyi differential privacy due to its compatibility with the subsampling arguments we will use, as well as an approximate relaxation of its definition which we introduce.
-We say that a mechanism $\mech$ satisfies $(\alpha, \eps)$-R\'enyi differential privacy (RDP) if for all neighboring $\data, \data' \in \calS^n$, the $\alpha$-R\'enyi divergence~\eqref{eq:renyi} satisfies
+We extensively use the notion of R\'enyi differential privacy (RDP) due to its compatibility with the subsampling arguments we will use, as well as an approximate relaxation of its definition which we introduce.
+While it is likely that our results can be recovered (possibly up to logarithmic terms) by accounting for privacy losses via approximate differential privacy, we present our privacy accounting via RDP to simplify calculations.